GyroSuperintelligence/BabyLM/docs/cryptography.md

 - **Gyration Evolution:**
     - Every 16 bytes encrypted, or every 8 navigation events, the gyration evolution evolves.
     - If fewer than 8 navigation events are present, the history is padded with zeros.
-    - Entropy is computed by combining navigation events with bitwise operations.
+    - Entropy is computed by combining navigation events with bitwise Operation .
     - A spin transformation (bit rotation) is applied, and the result is XORed with the entropy to produce the new gyration evolution.
 - **Result:** This mechanism ensures that the cryptographic state is sensitive to both user key and operational history, making attacks more difficult and providing a unique fusion of cryptography and system behavior.